Beata-a/Beata-a/README.md

 ## **Currently working on...**

 I’m currently building an end-to-end data project using Azure SQL and Power BI.
 The focus right now is on designing a clean star schema, loading data into Azure SQL, and preparing the foundation for a Power BI dashboard with YoY analysis.
-This project is a work in progress and will evolve as I develop the data model, transformations, and reporting layers **o/**
+This project is a work in progress and will evolve as I develop the data model, transformations, and reporting layers ˙ᵕ˙